Scattered spring: How climate change disrupts the synchrony of biological events: Results Discussion

 \subsection{Methods}

-Our observational data analysis considers all sites in the historical lilac--honeysuckle phenology network \citep{rosemartin2015lilac} that recorded the phenophase full bloom and were within 10 miles of a GHCND site with sufficiently complete temperature records.
-We limit our analysis to common lilac (\textit{Syringa vulgaris}).
-We include all observations made from 1955 to 2025 as recorded by the USA National Phenology Network, retrieved using the \texttt{R} package \texttt{rnpn}, resulting in \(10,613\) observations.
+Our observational data analysis considers all sites in the historical lilac--honeysuckle phenology network \citep{rosemartin2015lilac} that recorded the phenophase full bloom and were within 10 miles of a Global Historical Climatology Network daily (GHCNd) site with sufficiently complete temperature records.
+We limit our analysis to common lilac (\textit{Syringa vulgaris}), including all observations made from 1955 to 2025 as recorded by the USA National Phenology Network.
+The data were retrieved using the \texttt{R} package \texttt{rnpn}, resulting in \(10,613\) observations.

-For each observation, we estimate \(\alpha\) using the average daily temperature between January and February.
-We estimate \(\beta\) using the slope of a linear regression model fit by regressing daily temperature on day index over March and April.
+For each observation, we estimate the winter temperature \((\alpha)\) using the average daily temperature between January and February, and we estimate spring warming \((\beta)\) using the slope of a linear regression model fit by regressing daily temperature on day index (i.e., $i=1$ for January 1, $i=2$ for January 2, etc.) over March and April (Figure \ref{fig:temp_plot-1}, \ref{fig:temp_alpha}, and \ref{fig:temp_beta} in SI.3).
 Temperatures below \(0\) are set to \(0\), a common base temperature in growing degree day models.

-The parameters \(\alpha\) and \(\beta\) are shown for nine sites in Figures 5-7 in Appendix A.3.
-Figure 5 shows nine randomly selected site-years and has the same interpretation as Figure 1.
-Site 14726 in New Mexico (Year 1969) is a good example of a bloom in the spring warming regime since relatively little temperature was accumulated during January and February.
-The average bloom date was May 8th with a standard deviation of 17 days.
-Site 14276 in New York (Year 1982) is a good example of a bloom between the winter temperatures and spring warming regimes, which had an average bloom date of March 18 with a standard deviation of 27.
-Figures 6 and 7 show \(\alpha\) and \(\beta\) for the nine sites with the longest running records.